-• There was a 66% increase in collections of WNV primary vectors from 2020 to 2021.
-Timely catch basin cleaning and treatments helped keep Culex mosquito populations in check.
-Only 2 batches of Cx. pipiens tested positive for WNV in 2021.
-There were no EEE isolates in these species during 2021.
+• There was a 94% increase in collections of WNV primary vectors from 2022 to 2023.
+There is usually an increase in these vector species during hot dry years in container habitats.
+However, the precipitation received this year left quite a bit of stagnant water on grassy lawns which made perfect additional habitats for Culex.
+Timely catch basin cleaning and treatments and floodwater treatments helped keep Culex larval populations in check.
+6 batches of Culex tested positive for WNV in 2023 with all isolations identified around the I-495 corridor.
+There were no EEE isolates in these species during 2023.